CambriaSolutions/MSRFP-3717/README.md

 (a)

 Our executive team met and assigned Dhiraj and gave him authority to lead the prototype development and to ensure that we deliver a quality product to OSI.
-Dhiraj is a certified Professional Scrum Master and he also served as the Agile Coach for the team. *[[Our Team]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/The%20Team.pdf)*
+Dhiraj is a certified Professional Scrum Master and he also served as the Agile Coach for the team. *[[Our Team]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Team%20Structure.pdf)*

 (b)

 Dhiraj enlisted Anand, a Cambria executive, to help him crowdsource a multi-disciplinary team.
 Anand reached out to all Cambrianites via an email and they responded.
 The team assembled represented diverse backgrounds.
 Based on the experience, skills, and interests, the team quickly organized itself.
-Individuals aligned themselves to relevant roles. *[[Crowdsourcing]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Crowdsourcing.pdf)* *[[Our Team]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/The%20Team.pdf)*
+Individuals aligned themselves to relevant roles. *[[Crowdsourcing]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Crowdsourcing.pdf)* *[[Our Team]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Team%20Structure.pdf)*

 (c)

 We determined that the best product could only be developed by knowing, empathizing with, and understanding the user.
 We had a discovery/user interaction meeting with four users.
-One of our users is a subject matter expert who also has personal experience with the foster care system. *[[User Engagement]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/User%20Engagement.pdf)* *[[Foster Parent Persona]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Persona%201-%20Monica.pdf)* *[[Case Worker Persona]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Persona%202-%20Charles.pdf)* *[[Our User Stories]](https://github.com/CambriaSolutionsMSRFP-3717/blob/master/artifacts/User%20Stories.md)*
+Two of our users are subject matter experts who also have personal experience with the tools that are currently available to find child care facilities. *[[Personas]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Human-Centered-Design-Artifacts/MS%20ADPQ%20Personas.pptx)* *[[Our User Stories]](https://github.com/CambriaSolutionsMSRFP-3717/blob/master/artifacts/User%20Stories.md)*

 (d)

-In developing this prototype, we utilized several human-centered design techniques: (1) user stories, (2) personas, (3) user interviews, (4) rapid prototyping using wireframes, (5) screen design sketches, and (6) usability testing. *[[Our User Stories]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/User%20Stories.md)* *[[Foster Parent Persona]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Persona%201-%20Monica.pdf)* *[[Case Worker Persona]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Persona%202-%20Charles.pdf)* *[[Our Human Centered Design]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Human%20Centered%20Design.pdf)* *[[Human Centered Design Artifacts]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Human-Centered-Design-Artifacts)* *[[Usability Testing]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Usability%20Testing.pdf)*
+In developing this prototype, we utilized several human-centered design techniques: (1) user stories, (2) personas, (3) user interviews, (4) rapid prototyping using wireframes, (5) screen design sketches, and (6) usability testing. *[[Our User Stories]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/User%20Stories.md)* *[[Personas]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Human-Centered-Design-Artifacts/MS%20ADPQ%20Personas.pptx)* *[[Our Human Centered Design]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Human%20Centered%20Design.pdf)* *[[Human Centered Design Artifacts]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Human-Centered-Design-Artifacts)* *[[Usability Testing]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Usability%20Testing.pdf)*

 (e)